hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 # Steam Config

-First of all, we highly recommend not using any supersampling, neither in Steam/Oculus, nor ingame.
-Set the render resolution to 100% (or 1.0 in Oculus) everywhere.
+First of all, we **highly recommend not using any supersampling**, neither in Steam/Oculus, nor ingame.
+Set the render resolution to 100% (or 1.0 in Oculus) everywhere (in SteamVR remember to *definitely check* both the gobal video settings as well as the game specific settings so that they are at 100%).
 Supersampling is a very inefficient way of anti-aliasing and given the hunger for performance in Skyrim VR you most likely will drop into reprojection when you try using it.

+If you come to the discord and complain about performance and we find out you did use more than 100% render resolution we will shame you.

 ## Disable the Steam Overlay